siguici/siguici/README.md

 ## 👨‍💻 Professional profile

-Expert Fullstack Developer able to manage all business logic related to the analysis, design, development and deployment of a web, mobile, desktop or command line application.

-Passionate about design, creativity and innovation.
+Fullstack Developer able to manage all business logic related to the analysis, design, development and deployment of a web, mobile, desktop or command line application.
+Passionate about creativity and innovation.

 Autodidact, freelancer and digital nomad.
 Likes to work remotely.